JCONSTANT112/Weather-Dashboard-API/README.md

 # Installing

 To install this code, download the zip file, or use GitHub's guidelines to clone the repository.
 Then simply open in preferred browser.

+# Summary
+* HTML and CSS, Javascript documents along with external sources create a weather dashboard that allows you to search cities current weather and also a 5 day forecast.
+* This project emphasizes the use of using an external API to pull up to date weather data about any city tracked by the API.
+* When a city is searched for it is saved to local storage.

+# This project has the following features
+    Search function for looking at a particular cities current and future weather(up to 5 days).
+    * Search history is saved via local storage.
+    * Then the user is presented with the current weather and 5 days of future weather in an easy to view card layout.
+    * Icons representing the current state of the weather such as clouds/ rain or sun are displayed as well the temperature and humidity.

+# Authors
+ Jacob Constantinidis

+# Acknowledgements
+Adelaide University full stack flex bootcamp for providing project parameters and guides.